Attaching Wall Plates

 After the lower rafters are in place, the inside plates on the eaves should be installed.
 Push the plates up against the rafters and nail or bolt them to the poles, as shown in the illustration for rafters on page 46.

 Knee braces or plywood gussets should be installed on the inside of the poles.
 Nail or bolt two pieces of 2 x 4 four feet long at each end, as illustrated.
-When there is a wide center space in the an additional knee brace or gusset
+When there is a wide center space in the structure an additional knee brace or gusset

 T Y P E S OF ROOF BRACING